pudszttiot/ReqBuilder2/README.md

 5. The output log box will show success or errors.

-6. (Optional) Use the **Clear Output** button to reset the status area and clear all logs.
+6. (Optional) Click the **Clear Output** button to reset the status area and clear all logs.

-7. (Optional) Use the **Check for Updates** button to verify if a newer version of ReqBuilder 2 is available or to ensure you’re on the latest version.
+7. (Optional) Click the **Check for Updates** button to verify if a newer version of ReqBuilder 2 is available or to ensure you’re on the latest version.

 ## Features